 SO… ARE OATS GLUTEN FREE?

 The FSANZ code prohibits the use of a ‘gluten-free’ claim on oat containing products, given this, we are not able to label any oats are gluten-free.
-Oats that have been gluten tested may be better tolerated and digested by those with gluten sensitivities, however if you have Coeliac disease or gluten sensitivities, we recommend consulting your doctor before consuming any oats or oat containing products.
+Oats that have been gluten tested and free of contamination, may be better tolerated and digested by those with gluten sensitivities.
+While the majority of people with Coeliacs disease can tolerate uncontaminated/wheat-free oats, we recommend consulting your doctor before consuming any oats or oat containing products.
 If you do not have a gluten allergy but are looking to minimise gluten in your diet, then gluten tested oats are here for you!